Peptides Vietnam LogoPeptides Vietnam

 Subcutaneous NAD+ from regional research suppliers is also significantly cheaper than Western sources.
 A vial that would cost $150 to $200 from a US peptide company might cost $50 to $80 from a verified Asian supplier with the same purity and COA documentation.

-Medical tourism for NAD+ is quietly growing in Ho Chi Minh City.
-Expats and visitors are discovering that they can do a full loading protocol of 5 to 10 IV sessions here for less than the cost of 2 sessions back home.
+Demand for NAD+ IV therapy is quietly growing in Ho Chi Minh City.
+Residents and longer-term expats are finding they can complete a full course of 5 to 10 IV sessions here for a fraction of what the same course costs in the US or Europe.

 NAD+ IV Infusion in Ho Chi Minh City